rohan-varma/rohan-varma.github.io/_posts/2019-1-02-Phone-Usage.md

     Between 8.0 and 9.0 hours of usage: 1 days

-It looks like I spent an average of about 2 hours and 6 minutes on my phone each day, with a large standard deviation of 1 hour and 2 minutes.
+It looks like I spent an average of about 2 hours and 6 minutes on my phone each day, with a standard deviation of 1 hour and 2 minutes.
 This is slightly lower than the [average time per day](https://hackernoon.com/how-much-time-do-people-spend-on-their-mobile-phones-in-2017-e5f90a0b10a6) spent on their phones by American adults, which comes in at 2 hours and 51 minutes.

 In other words, I spent about 8.75% of my entire day on my phone.
 If you only consider waking hours and assume 8 hours of sleep per day, then I spent about 13% of my waking hours using my phone each day.
 Translated to a year, this means I spent a whopping 766.25 hours on my phone in 2018, or 31.93 days - more than an entire month!

 Another interesting thing to look at is the variability in my phone usage.
 Most days, I was around one to three hours of phone usage per day - this accounts for about 75% of all days of the year.
-However, there were a couple days with more than 6+ hours of phone usage per day, which definitely increased the variability in my phone usage.
+However, there were a couple days with more than 6+ hours of phone usage per day, which increased the variability in my phone usage.
 Looking back, I think that this makes sense, as I do use my phone a lot on days when I'm traveling or on a road trip, or if I'm just really bored that day and don't feel like doing anything else.

 Let's look at some more data, such as whether there's a difference between weekdays and weekends.